AnthonyMichaelTDM/DRG-Save-Editor/readme.md

 - open your terminal in the base directory of the project
 - install the required packages with pip using the following command: `pip install -r ./requirements.txt`
 - start the program with the `python3 ./src/main/python/main.py` command

+if these instructions are unclear a member of the community, [NerdyJosh1](https://github.com/NerdyJosh1), has made a [video tutorial for windows users](https://www.youtube.com/watch?v=2h2-nZ2ptRo&ab_channel=NerdyJosh)

 ## Known Issues
 - The editor works by looking for specific values in the raw data of the save, it doesn't decode the data into a nice, neat python object.
 As a result if certain things aren't present in the save (e.g., >0 forged overclocks, certain resources) the editor will malfunction and give nonsensical results.
 The solution is to acquire at least one of the resources in game _then_ use the editor.